salimkanoun/Orthanc_Tools/README.md

 - Anonymization : Fine tunable anonymization and sharing services of Anonymized DICOMs (FTP/SHH/WebDAV)

 - Export :
-   -Export of study stored in Orthanc (Hierachical or DICOMDIR) -CD/DVD image generation with patient DICOM and ImageJ viewer (zip or ISO)
+   - Export of study stored in Orthanc (Hierachical or DICOMDIR)
+   - CD/DVD image generation with patient DICOM and ImageJ viewer (zip or ISO)

  - Manage :
    - Deletion of Patient / Series / Studies in Orthanc